|

 said Prince Imrahil to the palace blacksmith, "something

-using the drain to enter the castle."
+the drains to enter the castle."

 "I see no difficulty with that, your Highness," replied